Robert Redfield

 Robert Redfield (December 4, 1897 – October 16, 1958) was an American anthropologist and ethnolinguist, whose ethnographic work in Tepoztlán, Mexico, is considered a landmark of Latin American ethnography.
 He was associated with the University of Chicago for his entire career: all of his higher education took place there, and he joined the faculty in 1927 and remained there until his death in 1958, serving as Dean of Social Sciences from 1934 to 1946.
+Redfield was a co-founder of the University of Chicago Committee on Social Thought alongside other prominent Chicago professors Robert Maynard Hutchins, Frank Knight, and John UIrich Nef.

 Career

 In 1923 he and his wife Margaret Park Redfield traveled to Mexico, where he met Manuel Gamio, a Mexican anthropologist who had studied with Franz Boas.
 Redfield graduated from the University of Chicago with a degree in Communication Studies, eventually with a J.D. from its law school and then a Ph.D. in cultural anthropology, which he began to teach in 1927.

 He was elected to the American Philosophical Society in 1947 and the American Academy of Arts and Sciences in 1950.
 After a series of published field studies from Mexican communities (Tepoztlán in Morelos and Chan Kom in Yucatán), in 1953 he published The Primitive World and its Transformation and in 1956, Peasant Society and Culture.
 Moving further into a broader synthesis of disciplines, Redfield embraced a forum for interdisciplinary thought that included archeology, anthropological linguistics, physical anthropology, cultural anthropology, and ethnology.

 Redfield wrote in 1955 about his own experience doing research in Latin America on peasants.
 As he did research, he realized he had been trained to treat the society as an isolated culture.
-However, he found people were involved with trade, and there were connections between villages and states.
+However, he found people were involved with trade and there were connections between villages and states.
 More than that, the village culture was not bounded.
 Beliefs and practices were not isolated.
-Redfield realized it did not make sense to study people as isolated units, but rather it would be better to understand a broader perspective.
-Traditionally, anthropologists studied folk ways in the "little tradition", taking into account broader civilization, the "great tradition".
+Redfield decided it did not make sense to study people as isolated units, but rather it would be better to understand people in a broader perspective.
+Traditionally, anthropologists studied folkways in the "little tradition", taking into account broader civilization, the "great tradition".
 He was elected a Fellow of the American Academy of Arts and Sciences in 1950.

 One of Redfield's students at the University of Chicago was well-known novelist Kurt Vonnegut.
-Vonnegut was influenced by Redfield's theories and references them in his novel Slapstick Vonnegut recalls:
+Vonnegut was influenced by Redfield's work on the "folk society" and references him in his novel Slapstick, as well as throughout his non-fiction speeches and commencement addresses.
+Vonnegut recalls: